Q&A

 For nearly 200 years, the samurai pirates raided coastal towns, controlled trade in the Seto Island Sea, and survived repeated efforts at military suppression.
 At the height of their dominance, they were led by pirate lord Takeyoshi Murakami.

-READ ALSO: How do I get my family to accept my girlfriend?
+READ ALSO: How do I get rid of breast tissue in my armpit?

 How did Tercios fight?